6 Tips You Must Follow

 Lock out visitors after a maximum number of incorrect entries of

-Upgrade to the latest version of ‘the platform’ immediately, to ensure you have the latest WordPress security.
+Whether it’s WordPress, Joomla, Drupal etc, upgrade to the latest version of ‘the platform’ immediately, to ensure you have the latest security.

-Whilst these 3rd party sub-programs save on development costs, they are also a vulnerable point of attack.
+Whilst 3rd party software saves on development costs, they are also a vulnerable point of attack.

 - Use plugins sparingly.
 12 is low.
 30+ is high risk.